Coronavirus: France to reimpose public health state of emergency | DW | 14.10.2020

 Later on Wednesday, President Emmanuel Macron appeared on national television to reveal fresh measures as France grapples with the outbreak that has so far resulted in more than 33,000 deaths in the country.

+Read more: COVID-19, cold, or flu symptoms: Should I see a doctor?

-Those measures include a curfew between the hours of 9 p.m. and 6 a.m. in Paris, Marseille, and seven other cities that are on maximum alert.
+Those measures include a curfew between the hours of 9 p.m. and 6 a.m. in Paris, Marseille, and seven other cities.
+The restriction, which will come into force on Saturday and last for at least four weeks, will mean locals will not be able to go to restaurants or private homes during those hours.

-Meanwhile, French health authorities reported on Wednesday that the number of people hospitalized by the virus has risen above 9,100 for the first time since June 25, leading some experts to suggest the country's medical system is on the verge of being overwhelmed.
+Meanwhile, French health authorities reported that the number of people currently in hospital with the coronavirus has risen above 9,100 for the first time since June 25, leading some experts to suggest the country's medical system is on the verge of being overwhelmed.

 Earlier this year France declared a state of health emergency which expired on July 10.